bbmokhtari/django-translations/docs/guide/models.rst

 :data:`~django.conf.settings.LANGUAGES` setting.
 If it is not passed in, it will be automatically set to the :term:`active language` code.

-If successful, :meth:`~translations.models.Translatable.apply_translations`
+If successful,
+:meth:`~translations.models.Translatable.apply_translations`
-applies the translations of the instance on its translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` and returns ``None``.
+applies the translations of the instance on its :attr:`translatable fields \
+<translations.models.Translatable.TranslatableMeta.fields>` and returns
+``None``.
 If failed, it throws the appropriate error.

 .. note::

-   This is a convention in python that if a method changes the instance in place it should return ``None``.
+   This is a convention in python that if a method changes the object in place it should return ``None``.

 .. note::

+   If there is no translation for a field in the :attr:`translatable fields \
+   <translations.models.Translatable.TranslatableMeta.fields>`,
-   If there is no translation for a field in the translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields`, the translation of the field falls back to the value of the field in the instance.
+   the translation of the field falls back to the value of the field in the instance.